 This was one of my worries--memorization.
 Besides just being able to play the notes.
 And everything else.

 I have a theory that more successful people aren't any cooler than the rest, or that amateurs get worried and nervous while the professionals just go about their business.
 No, the difference is that the professional panics earlier.
 And with more intensity.
 That intensity compels him or her to practice.
 Hard.
 Then, as the date nears, the panic lessens as the results come in.
 A piece of music starts to actually sound like a piece of music.
-Until then, its actually not a lot of fun preparing a program.
+Until then, it is actually not a lot of fun preparing a program.
 And that's where I'm at right now.
 I want everything to feel comfortable and to sound good by last Tuesday.
 Which is totally unreasonable, and is probably the best thing I've got going for me right now.
 Make sense?

 I'll share a couple of nuts and bolts things I did today.
 Here's a passage from the opening piece on the program which I am determined not to give away before concert time.
 This is a passage from somewhere in the middle so it doesn't count.
 It is also not going to be the most musical thing you've ever heard.
 In fact, it is the complete opposite of how I plan to play it on stage.
 That's because the thing I am worried about getting my ears around here is not the melody, or the bass--those are interesting enough that I'll imbibe them without thinking about them too hard.
 It's the tenor voice, the top of those chords that the left hand jumps to up from the bass every time.
 Where does that voice go?
 If I don't pay particular attention to it, try to make a musical line out of it, I'll never be able to remember how it actually goes and at the concert I'll mess it up.
 It's not very memorable, which means it needs special attention.
 As a general rule, you have to put in at least twice as much time on the "dull parts."
 So I'm playing this line quite loudly, to teach my ear how that part goes.
 The rest, melody and bass, is on automatic.